tomaszkingukrol/async-data-flow/README.md

 In nested tuples:
 - (sourceA, sourceB)
 - (destinationA, destinationB)

-each function are executed cuncurently.
+each elements are executed cuncurently.

 We also configure more complex Data Flow.
 FIrst tuple define sequentional execution, nested tuples defines concurent execution, but next nested tuple define again sequentional execution, next concurrent, mext sequentional, and so on: